-End of remuneration report
+-End of remuneration report-

-Signed at Sydney this first day of October 2015 in accordance with a resolution of the Board of Directors of Austpac Resources N.L.
+Signed at Sydney this twenty eighth day of September 2017 in accordance with a resolution of the Board of Directors of Austpac Resources N.L.

-T. Cuthbertson

-Chairman

-M.J.
-Turbott

-Managing Director
+T. Cuthbertson Chairman M.J.
+Turbott Managing Director

-Lead Auditor's Independence Declaration

-Under Section 307C of the Corporations Act 2001
+Lead Auditor's Independence Declaration under Section 307C of the Corporations Act 2001

-To: the directors of Austpac Resources N.L.
+To the Directors of Austpac Resources N.L.

-I declare that, to the best of my knowledge and belief, in relation to the audit for the financial year ended 30 June 2015 there have been:
+I declare that, to the best of my knowledge and belief, in relation to the audit of Austpac Resources N.L. for the financial year ended 30 June 2017 there have been:

-- (i) no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - (ii) no contraventions of any applicable code of professional conduct in relation to the audit.
+- i. no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.